 From hurricanes to tropical storms to strong spring rains and the cresting and flash floods of the Mississippi and Little Missouri rivers, Arkansas is no stranger to rising waters.
-Unfortunately, fewer than 2 percent of Arkansas residents carry flood protection and do not realize their homeowners insurance policy will not cover flood damage until it is too late.
+Unfortunately, only 12% of homeowners carry flood protection and do not realize their homeowners insurance policy will not cover flood damage until it is too late.

 Before you search for flood insurance quotes, however, there are several factors to consider.